 Number pool blocks are a set of 1000 TNs represented by a 7 digit NPA-NXX-X (i.e. 555-333-1 represents 555-333-1000 through 1999).
 Service providers can create and modify the number pool blocks for which they are the block holder.
 Service providers can query all number pool block objects.
 Only the NPAC Personnel can initiate the removal of a number pool block object.

+SPID Migration

+Service Providers that support the functionality will receive SPID Migration data over the NPAC SMS to SOA Interface.
+SPID Migration data is not included in recovery responses.

 NPAC SMS to Local SMS Interface

 The NPAC SMS to Local SMS interface is used for communications between a service provider’s Local SMS and the NPAC SMS for support of LNP network element provisioning.
 The following transactions occur to support Local Number Portability: